st3w4r/blog/content/articles/application-vs-infrastructure-level.md

 ## In the wild

 If you look at [Sentry.io](http://sentry.io) this tool is a perfect example, they chose to entirely [open source](https://github.com/getsentry/sentry) the product and they also provide Sentry as a SaaS.
-The product manages only one organization.
-To manage multiple organizations as they do for their SaaS, they have built other tools to manage multiple instances.
+The product manages one or multi-organizations.
+To manage multiple organizations as they do for their SaaS, they have implemented [multi-tenancy & tenant isolation](https://blog.sentry.io/how-to-build-saas-application/).

 GitLab has the same pattern, they have an open-source version and they have a cloud service you can directly subscribe to, and they manage the instance for you.
 The open-source version is only for one organization; if you want to have **multiple organizations you need to start new instances**.
 So this is handled at an infrastructure level.